ethanmoffat/EndlessClient/README.md

 Running the game
 ----------------

 You will need a copy of eoserv set up and running, or another Endless Online server to connect to.
 The client binary is now distributed with a config file that points at the eoserv instance I use for testing (ewmoffat.ddns.net:8078).
 You can also go to eoserv.net and build/configure eoserv to run locally, or change the config file to point to a different server.
-You can also change the default serverer in the misc.cs file by changing the address "127.0.0.1" to another IP or hostname.
+You can also change the default server in the misc.cs file by changing the address "127.0.0.1" to another IP or hostname.

 GFX files are now distributed with the game client, and any map or pub files are loaded from the server during gameplay.